teo-tsirpanis/Farkle/docsrc/content/index.md

 # What is Farkle?

-Farkle is a parser generator for F#.
+Farkle is a parser generator for F# and C#.
 It is made of an engine for the [GOLD Parsing system][gold], and an easy-to-use API to convert Abstract Syntax Trees into custom types.

 <div class="row">
   <div class="span1"></div>